![]() |

 Push hands and the eye of the Tiger

-The Ottawa group was very excited after the success of the Open House.
-A few members of the audience stayed for the workshop.
-In Ottawa, each workshop has participants that ranged from novices to seasoned practitioners of the Practical Method.
-I have participated in a few workshops and now can see the progress of different participants over time.
-It was a great pleasure to try out techniques with students from Toronto, Montreal and Philadelphia and see their improvement since the last workshop.
+The Ottawa group was thrilled by the success of the Open House, and a few audience members stayed on for the workshop.
+Each Ottawa workshop brings together participants ranging from complete novices to seasoned practitioners of the Practical Method.
+Having attended several workshops myself, I’ve been able to observe the steady progress of different participants over time.
+It was a true pleasure to practice techniques with students from Toronto, Montreal, and Philadelphia and to witness their improvement since the last workshop.

-Push hands are an important component of the Practical Method training because it is a direct test for your understanding of the principles.
-In general, beginners like me will go back to relying on pure strength rather then on the Taijiquan training to elicit a response from the opponent.
-Master Chen will personally show you how a technique should really be performed in accordance with Taiji principles.
+Push hands is a vital component of Practical Method training, as it serves as a direct test of one’s understanding of its principles.
+Generally, beginners like myself tend to revert to relying on raw strength rather than applying Taiji principles to elicit a response from an opponent.
+Fortunately, Master Chen personally demonstrates how each technique should be properly executed in alignment with Taiji principles.

-Another personal note at the end of the day, I was so tired and every muscle in my body ached.
-This just shows you my lack of understanding of the Practical Method.
+By the end of the day, exhaustion had taken its toll—every muscle in my body ached, a clear sign of my limited understanding of the Practical Method.

 Indirect Power – Positive and Negative